CalCorbin/androidlogo/README.md

-* Android Logo CSS Exercise
+# Android Logo CSS Exercise

-This was an exercise is creating elements with CSS.
-In this case the android logo was built through CSS.
+This was an exercise in creating elements with CSS.
+In this case the Android logo was built through CSS.

-** Instructions
+## Instructions

 Not much to it, hover your mouse over the android for super cool effects.